 There are also lots of retail and F&B options in the vicinity too!

 Did you know that there are over 50 museums in Singapore?
-Go an edutaining trip this weekend with our list of Top 7 Kids-Friendly Museums in Singapore!
+Go an edutaining trip this weekend with our list of the best family-friendly museums in Singapore!
 Most of the museums are free for Singaporeans and Permanent Residents too!

 39. Take part in a NLB Workshop (FREE)

 The National Library Board organises regular workshops and events at the libraries around Singapore.
 This includes storytelling in various languages, workshops for kids and families, and more!
 Most events are free, with some requiring registration.

 40. Enjoy Free Storytelling At Gateway Theatre (FREE)